ACLU Sues Utah on Behalf of Disabled Adults

 Alfred Pfeiffer, a partner at Latham & Watkins, and vice chairman of its global litigation and trial department, likened HB 101 to the death penalty.

-“Guardianship, like prison, takes away an individual’s freedoms, including the right to travel, to marry, to vote, to have relationships, and to choose one’s home,” Pfeiffer said.
+“Guardianship, like prison, takes away an individual’s freedoms, including the right to travel, to marry, to vote, to have relationships, and to choose one’s home,” Pfeiffer said in a statement.
 “Aside from the death penalty, there is no greater deprivation of civil liberties.”

 Aaron Kinikini, legal director of the Disability Law Center, echoed the call for protections.

-“The Disability Law Center is a plaintiff in this suit because our members face very unique and serious threats to their liberty and independence when another person seeks legal guardianship over them,” Kinikini said.
+“The Disability Law Center is a plaintiff in this suit because our members face very unique and serious threats to their liberty and independence when another person seeks legal guardianship over them,” Kinikini said in a statement.
 “We want to ensure that our members have absolutely every legal protection they deserve when going through the guardianship process.”

 Lead counsel John Mejia, ACLU of Utah legal director, noted the lasting effects of the law.

-“Once granted, guardianship is rarely, if ever, revoked,” Mejia said.
+“Once granted, guardianship is rarely, if ever, revoked,” Mejia said in a statement.
 “When facing the loss of the right to make deeply personal decisions for themselves for the rest of their lives, people with disabilities need to have unfettered access to legal assistance.”

 The individual plaintiffs are Katherine C. and Anthony M.